 Not Meeting The Lawyer In Question

 It is so important to remember that the question of whether or not a lawyer is right for you has a lot to do with whether you trust them to get this done on your behalf.
 Try to make sure that you sit down with your potential solicitor in person before you commit to anything.
 Most law firms will offer a free consultation where you can get to know each other a bit and they can get a better understanding of your case.
 If you do not feel like they are being upfront with you, or if you do not feel like they are the right fit for you, then you should keep looking.
+Law firms like Didlaw excel in face-to-face interactions and are more than happy to meet you in person or, if travelling is an implication, they will schedule time to call you.

 Not Understanding The Issue Of Cost